detrack/elasticroute-dotnet/README.md

 }
 ```

 Setting the `Plan.ConnectionType` to `"Plan.ConnectionTypes.poll"` will cause the server to return you a response immediately after parsing the request data.
-You can monitor the status with the `Status` and `Progress` properties while fetching updates with the `refresh()` method.
+You can monitor the status with the `Status` and `Progress` properties while fetching updates with the `Plan.Refresh()` method.

 In addition, setting the `Plan.ConnectionType` to `"Plan.ConnectionTypes.Webhook"` will also cause the server to post a copy of the response to your said webhook.
 The exact location of the webhook can be specified with the `Webhook` property of `Plan` objects.